EcoJulia/Microbiome.jl/README.md

 ![Microbiome.jl logo](logo.png)

-# Microbiome.jl <small>For analysis of microbiome and microbial community data</small>
+## For analysis of microbiome and microbial community data

 **Latest Release:**